claw-integration-design

 Core Architectural Concepts

-When building agent integrations, you MUST implement these foundational concepts:
+When building agent integrations based on your discovery, implement these foundational concepts:

 1. Multi-Tenant Context